Phase II Nivolumab and Ramucirumab for Patients With Previously-Treated Mesothelioma

 - Received prior therapy with an anti-PD-1, anti-PD-L1, anti-PD-L2, anti-CD137, or anti-Cytotoxic T-lymphocyte-associated antigen-4 (CTLA-4) antibody (including ipilimumab or any other antibody or drug specifically targeting T-cell co-stimulation or checkpoint pathways).

-- No prior malignancy is allowed except for adequately treated basal cell or squamous cell skin cancer, in situ cervical cancer, Gleason ≤ grade 7 prostate cancers.
+- No prior malignancy is allowed except for adequately treated basal cell or squamous cell skin cancer, in situ cervical cancer, localized Gleason ≤ grade 7 prostate cancers.
 Subjects with other solid tumors treated curatively and without evidence of recurrence for at least 3 years prior to enrollment may be eligible for study after discussion with the sponsor-investigator

 - Treatment with any investigational agent within 28 days prior to study registration.
 The subject must have recovered from the acute toxic effects of the regimen.